 The Criminal Justice program at NEC provides a strong academic foundation complemented by a variety of in-class and on-site experiential opportunities.
 All classes are taught by attorneys and law enforcement professionals with experience in the criminal justice field.
 Our small classes provide an opportunity for students to develop individual relationships with faculty and to explore the areas where academic knowledge meets “real world” practice.

-Learn more about the Criminal Justice program’s learning objectives, requirements, and core and elective courses by clicking on the Academic Catalog to the right.
+Learn more about the program’s learning objectives, requirements, core and elective courses by clicking on the Academic Catalog to the right.

 Criminal Justice: Learn by Doing at New England College